btcpayserver/btcpayserver-doc/Walkthrough.md

 ## Wallets

 Each store gets a wallet upon adding a derivation scheme.
-Internal BTCPay wallet shows all of your payments and should be used as a reference if some payments are not shown in your software or hardware wallet due to some wallets [not supporting larger gap limit(FAQ.md#i-do-not-see-the-funds-in-my-softwarehardware-wallet).
-In &gt; Wallets, you can see the total balance.
+Internal BTCPay wallet shows all of your payments and should be used as a reference if some payments are not shown in your software or hardware wallet due to some wallets [not supporting larger gap limit](FAQ.md#i-do-not-see-the-funds-in-my-softwarehardware-wallet).
+In Wallets, you can see the total balance of your store.

 You can even send the funds out of the wallet and make payments if you have a supported hardware wallet (for example, Ledger Nano S) and use a Google Chrome as a browser.